AmitKapilaCodeIns/memory-game/README.md

 -   The site should be responsive, adapting to all screen sizes.

 -   Players should be allowed to challenge their memory skills with different levels as they build up confidence.
-They should be congratulated with a rewarding pop up notification.

 ![Site images in all screens size responsive](./documentation/responsive.png)